 The parliament (Bundesversammlung ) consists of the National Council (Nationalrat), 200 members representing the population, and the Council of States (Ständerat), 46 members representing the 26 (semi) cantons.

 The official inauguration of the building took place on 5 June 1857, but the East Wing was not completed until 1884.
 The central parliament building was built between 1894 and 1902 and completed the complex as it is now known.

 The building has all the features of a palace, even a balcony inside.
 For this reason, it is also called a palace, only the monarchs and aristocracy are lacking.

 The Parliamentary Building is a monumental work in the neo-renaissance style with portico and a dome.
-The rich artistry and construction materials from all regions of the country stress the purpose of the building: a national monument of all cantons, languages, religions and citizens.
+The rich artistry and construction materials from all regions of the country show the purpose of the building: a national monument for and by the the cantons, languages, religions and citizens of the country.